kwankhede/Statistical-Thinking-for-Humanities-Scholars/README.md

 ###  Nalanda Academy, Wardha

-Welcome to the **Statistical Thinking for Humanities Scholars and Introduction to Statistics for All of You** course!
+Welcome to the **Statistical Thinking for Humanities Scholars and Introduction to Statistics for All** course!
 This page contains the updated syllabus, reorganized into chapters for clarity and effective learning.

 ---